JohnEvans512/HLCMovement/README.md

 set the camera in the script field (do not parent Camera to anything).
 It should be ready to go.
 Different features can be turned on and off by commenting/uncommenting define directives at the top of the file.
 "Crouch" "Activate" and "Sprint" buttons will need to be set up in the input settings depending on enabled features.
-This code was made and only tested on Unity 5.6.7, so it most likely won't work right away on newer versions.